Classical invariant theory for free metabelian Lie algebras: Explicit invariants in small dimensions

 where $t=t_1$, $u=t_1t_2$.
-We know that Hilbert series of $(F_4')^{SL_2(K)}$ and of $K[X_4]^{SL_2(K)}$ are obtained from the Hilbert series above, respectively, substituting $t=0$ and $u=1$.
-Note that the degree of $u$ gives the information of symmetric bidegrees of the homogeneous generators.
+The Hilbert series of $(F_4')^{SL_2(K)}$ and $S(KY_4)^{SL_2(K)}$ are obtained from the above Hilbert series substituting $t=0$ and $u=1$.
+Note that the degree of $u$ gives the information of the symmetric bidegrees of the homogeneous generators.
 Thus we have

-The Hilbert series suggest that the $K[X_4]^{SL_2(K)}$-module $(F_4')^{SL_2(K)}$ has one generator of bidegree $(3,3)$ and degree $2$, and $K[X_4]^{SL_2(K)}$ is generated by a generator of bidegree $(6,6)$ and degree $4$.
-A candidate for a generator of $K[X_4]^{SL_2(K)}$ is of the form
+The Hilbert series suggest that the $S(KY_4)^{SL_2(K)}$-module $(F_4')^{SL_2(K)}$ has one generator of bidegree $(3,3)$ and degree $2$, and $S(KY_4)^{SL_2(K)}$ is generated by a generator of bidegree $(6,6)$ and degree $4$.
+A candidate for a generator of $S(KY_4)^{SL_2(K)}$ is of the form